jlguenego/crudity/README.md

 - `page`: page index starting at 1.
 Default is `1`.
 - `pageSize`: number of items per page.
 Default is `20`.
-- `orderBy`: order by field name, desc or asc.
-Default is `asc`.
-To set desc, the field must be suffixed by `:desc`.
+- `orderBy`: order by field name.
+  - It is a string for one field only, or an array if many fields are to be ordered.
+  - Each field can be reversed by prefixing it with `-`. `+` is also a optional prefix for ascending.
-- `filter`: filter on field name given a javascript regex.
-The filter key is an object with the same interface as the resource.
-The value are the regex wanted on the fields.
+- `filter`: filter on field name given a javascript regex to be matched or simply a string to be equal to.
+The filter key must be an object with the same interface as the resource.
+The value are the regex or string wanted on the fields.

 Retrieve one